 Values are no use to your company if there are still processes in place that contradict them,

-You can ensure that diversity and representation is included across all employee levels by looking to…
+You can ensure that diversity and representation are included across all employee levels by looking to…

 - Using gender neutral pronouns such as “they” in all official documents and policies